shurikai/vitalsai/backend/README.md

 ### 2. Configure the Database

-1. Access your PostgreSQL instance and create a new database and user for the application.
+1. Access your PostgreSQL instance and create a new database and patient for the application.
 ```sql
     CREATE DATABASE systolic_db;
     CREATE USER systolic WITH PASSWORD 'example';